JereKuusela/valheim-structure_tweaks/publish/README.md

 # Config

 - All objects can be scaled : Scaling works for every object.
+- Disable structure system: Structure systems are disabled for all pieces.
+Not enabled by default.
 - Ignore damage when infinite health: Damage is fully ignored for objects with infinite health.
 - Protect pieces with infinite health: Pieces with infinite health can't be deconstructed (except by the creator).
 - Max support with infinite health: Pieces with infinite health have max structure support.